abhishektripathi24/platform-setup/apache-airflow/README.md

             }
         ```

-7. If you linux distro supports systemd, you can supervise these processes under it.
+7. If your linux distro supports systemd, you can supervise these processes under it.
 The corresponding systemd service files are present in this repo at [this](systemd) location.